open-riscv-initiative/website/content/en/docs/boards/starfive_visionfive_2/_index.md

 ## Introduction

 The StarFive VisionFive 2 is a SBC with a StarFive JH7110 64bit SoC.
 Its proposed with either 2GB, 4GB or 8GB of LPDDR4 RAM.
-It also have an integrated GPU capable of outputing in 4k@60hz via its HDMI 2.0 port.
+It also have an integrated GPU capable of outputting in 4k@60hz via its HDMI 2.0 port.

 ## VisionFive 2 Board